marko-knoebl/slides/sections/react/12-state-en.md

 - buttons for _previous_ and _next_
 - button for _back to start_
-- prevent the index becoming negative
+- prevent the index from becoming negative

+## Exercise: Prime number quiz

+Create a quiz that shows an _odd_ number from 1-99.
+The user has to guess if it is a prime number or not.

+Show statistics on correct / incorrect answers the user has given so far.